Jimmy-web169/jimmy-web169.github.io/_tabs/en/about.md

 If you have any thoughts, suggestions, or interesting software you'd like me to share, feel free to reach out!
 - 📧 Email: [letsopenterminal@gmail.com](mailto:letsopenterminal@gmail.com)
 - ℹ️ If any content in the articles infringes on rights or is inappropriate, please notify me via email, and I will address it as soon as possible.
-- 💡 Tip: Don’t forget to subscribe to the RSS feed to get the latest updates!
+- 💡 Tip: Don't forget to subscribe to the RSS feed to get the latest updates!

 ---